bmpc/bmpc.github.io/about.markdown

 permalink: /about/
 ---

 Hello and welcome to my blog.
 My name is Bruno Conde.
 I'm a Software Engineer and Product Manager at [Xpand IT](https://www.xpand-it.com/).
-Worked on the Genesis of [Xray](https://www.getxray.app/), a Test Management tool for Jira, for both the cloud and on-permise versions.
+I started [Xray](https://www.getxray.app/), a Test Management tool for Jira, in both cloud and on-premise variants.
+I was the Xray lead developer for many years.
+Nowadays, I manage the product.

 Before that, I worked at [Morphis Tech](https://morphis-tech.com/) creating language parsers, static analysers, migraton tools and IDEs.